NEXUS: A Search for Nuclear Variability with the First Two JWST NIRCam Epochs

+Ultimately, of the 427 (123) cutouts in the F200W (F444W) band, 422 (119) have $\sigma_{\rm SNR}$ that fall into our ideal range, with only 14 (0) cutouts having poor $\sigma_{\rm SNR}$ with a fraction of non-zero pixels $> 75\%$.
+Poor $\sigma_{\rm SNR}$ can arise from overfitting, usually when there are few sources or non-zero pixels in a cutout, or poor fits, often due to a saturated source occupying most of the cutout.

-\subsection{Comparison between direct subtraction and SFFT}
+\subsection{Comparison between Direct Subtraction and SFFT}

 After performing both direct subtraction and SFFT subtraction, we extract the flux from sources across the difference image using {\tt SExtractor} \citep{sextractor} in dual mode, using the same stacked image for detections as in Section \ref{subsec:catalog}.
-Because the stacked image is defined over the entire NEXUS field using the short wavelength channel pixel size, we use {\tt SWarp} \citep{SWarp} to align the stacked image to the difference image in each band.
-We use similar parameters for this SExtractor run as in Section \ref{subsec:catalog}.
+Because the stacked image is defined over the entire NEXUS field using the short-wavelength (SW) channel pixel size, we use {\tt SWarp} \citep{SWarp} to align the stacked image to the difference image in each band.
+We use similar parameters for this {\tt SExtractor} run as in Section \ref{subsec:catalog}.
 These difference image sources are then matched to the parent source catalog with a matching radius of 0\farcs1.
 We further remove all sources that are contaminated by masked pixels within a 0\farcs1 radius.
 Because the overlapping area between the two epochs depends on the band, there are 23575 (15883) detected sources in the F200W (F444W) band that are covered by both epochs.